Saddleback gunnel: Diet

+Conservation status

+Pholis ornata is classified as Least Concern.
+P. ornata's populations are possibly impacted by pollution along the coast, but more research must be done to better understand the effects of climate change and pollution on this species.
+No documented or known conservation efforts for this species is recorded.

+Eelgrass beds and other vegetative coastal habitats are the most vulnerable by human activities among all marine ecosystems.
+Major declines and rising mortality rates of eelgrass beds have been documented around the world.
+This is due to many harmful factors like aquaculture, climate change, disease, harmful fishing tactics like dredging, and nutrient dumping in waters.
+Since Pholis ornata relies so greatly on eelgrass beds and other vegetative covers for habitat use, the decline of eelgrass beds may be a threat to their population.

 Distribution and habitat

 The saddleback gunnel ranges from Vancouver Island in the north to Santa Barbara County, California in the south.
 It is found at depths of 0 to 50 m along the coast and in estuaries where it is found on muddy substrates among seaweeds and seagrass.
 They are rarely seen by divers because they spend most of the day in structures and are flighty, even at night.